ansonlowzf/sinno-nextmui5/posts/natural-stone-vs-engineered-stone.md

 ---
 title: "Natural stone VS engineered stone"
 date: "2021-01-11"
-excerpt: This is the excerpt
+excerpt: "We know natural harvest from nature, but what is an engineered stone?
+What is the difference between them?"
-coverImage: "/blog/cover/warranty.png"
+coverImage: "/blog/natural-vs-engineered/cover.png"
 ---

 People often ask, what is the difference between these 2 types of stone?
 Why shall we choose one over the other?